🧬

 Official measurements, coat, and temperament

 • Head: Long, strong, and deep right to the end of the muzzle, but not coarse.
-Full face is oval in outline and completely filled.
+Viewed from the front, it should be egg-shaped and completely filled.

 Breed Trivia